kohlidevops/DevOpsWithKubernetes/4 - Kubernetes Upgrade/README.md

-# To upgrade the Kubernetes Cluster using kubeadm
+# To upgrade the Kubernetes Cluster - Control plane and Data plane using kubeadm

 First install the kubernetes cluster setup using below link